The Chosen Vessel: Analysis

 The Brisbane Courier stated that the story came "to paint the backblocks in the colours of hell.
 Compare this horrible nightmare with Lawson's '"The Drover's Wife," and you will realise the difference between the relentless, the strained, and the terrible, and that which is human."
 The Oxford Companion to Australian Literature noted that the story is "reminiscent of Henry Lawson's "The Drover's Wife"."

+In her collection of critical essays on Australian literature, Australian Classics: 50 great writers and their celebrated works, Jane Gleeson-White notes that the second section of the story, about Peter Hennessey who sees a vision of the Virgin and Child in the moonlight, was cut by AG Stephens before the story's publication in The Bulletin.
+Gleeson-White goes on to point out that Baynton's version of "the bush" is one to fear, where women in particular have to live under the threat of violence, and are generally appreciated only for their looks and their capacity for work.

 Critical reception

 Early reviews of the collection Bush Studies were not kind.
 The Clarence and Richmond Examiner stated, "If Barbara Baynton's manuscript had got into the hands of Colonial editors the expression would never have been allowed to appear in print; but being dealt with by Englishmen, who are not expected to be versed in Australian bush etymology, it has been allowed to pass."
 They concluded that the stories were "superfluous exaggerations and misconceived ideas of youthful inexperience".

 The Australian Town and Country Journal went further by stating, "It seems a pity that a writer with Barbara Baynton's keen observation, incisive pen, and dramatic sense, should not turn her powers to better account than she has done in Bush Studies", later referring to the stories as "harrowing" and "mercilessly tragic".